 Blink and you might miss it!
-This lovely, tiny, one-street medieval village of West Wycombe is a real Chilterns gem.
+This tiny, one-street medieval village in West Wycombe is a real Chilterns gem.

 What to see in West Wycombe

 Rake and reprobate Sir Francis, 2nd baronet of the Dashwood family, puts the modern ‘gap year’ to shame, having returned from his grand tour of Continental Europe with an insatiable taste for expensive art, sumptuous architecture and mysterious drinking rituals.

 Regularly used as a location for lavish period films and TV productions including Downton Abbey, West Wycombe Park and its Palladian mansion belonging to the Dashwoods are often described as one of the most theatrical estates in England.
 Both the park and house are managed by the National Trust.

 On the imposing Church Hill, junction of the Wye and Saunderton valleys and once home to an Iron Age settlement, stands the striking if not flamboyant Dashwood Mausoleum and Golden Ball.
 The impressive hexagonal structure of the mausoleum is open to the skies and its design was based on the Constantine Arch in Rome.
 Formerly a medieval church, St. Lawrence Church received the Sir Francis makeover including a hollow golden ball atop the tower which could seat 8-10.
 It was described by author John Wilkes as ‘the best globe tavern I was ever in’.